microsoft/DCVC/README.md

 ## :book: Overview

-Welcome to the official implementation of DCVC-RT and the broader [DCVC-family](#clipboard-dcvc-family) models.
-The DCVC family is designed to push the boundaries of high-performance practical neural video codecs, delivering cutting-edge compression efficiency, real-time capabilities, and versatile functionalities.
+Welcome to the official implementation of DCVC-RT and the broader [DCVC-family](DCVC-family/README.md) models.
+The DCVC (Deep Contextual Video Compression) family is designed to push the boundaries of high-performance practical neural video codecs, delivering cutting-edge compression efficiency, real-time capabilities, and versatile functionalities.

 :rocket: In this section, we provide a brief overview of DCVC-RT.
 For an in-depth understanding, we encourage you to read our [paper](https://arxiv.org/abs/2502.20762).

 :hammer: Ready to get started?
-Head over to the [Usage](#hammer-usage) to start using this repo.
+Head over to the [usage](#hammer-usage) to start using this repo.

 :page_facing_up: If you find our work helpful, feel free to [cite](#page_facing_up-citation) us.
 We truly appreciate your support.

-:bouquet: The implementation of DCVC-RT is based on [CompressAI](https://github.com/InterDigitalInc/CompressAI).

 ### Abstract